 The main difference between Stoneware and Earthenware is the firing temperature.
 Stoneware clay can be fired at temperatures up to 2,345°F (1,285°C) Cone 10, while Earthenware clay is fired at lower temperatures around 1945°F (1,063°C) Cone 04.
 Another big difference is durability.
 Stoneware is a more durable and denser clay, while Earthenware is a less durable and more porous clay.

 This article will cover the differences and common uses of Stoneware and Earthenware Clay to help you make the right choice as to which clay is best for you.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.

 What Is Stoneware Clay?

 Stoneware is a type of dinnerware clay fired at high temperatures from 2,167°F (1,186°C) Cone 5 to 2,345°F (1,285°C) Cone 10.
 The final product is durable and non-porous.

 These ceramic products are more opaque than china or porcelain due to the thickness of the material used in the clay.
-The stoneware name refers to the durability and appearance of the ware after firing at high temperatures.
+The stoneware name refers to the durability and appearance of the ware after firing at high temperatures (stone-like).
 These products also feature color patterns that look like natural stones in the end.

-Although stoneware when fired to peck temperature doesn’t require glazing.
+Although stoneware when fired to peck temperature, doesn’t require glazing.
 Most potters glaze it to ensure a more appealing finish.